 - share file and folder links with test results safely and securely;

 Online medical advice has been gradually replacing physical appointments.
-By text message, video conference or image with symptoms, a doctor can make a pre-diagnosis and write a prescription.
+A doctor can make a pre-diagnosis by text message, video conference, or image with symptoms and write a prescription.

-This feature of custom medical website design can be implemented via chat rooms, video calls or public forums.
+This custom medical website design feature can be implemented via chat rooms, video calls, or public forums.

-Every consultation should be completely private & confidential.
-For instance, Practo, an online portal for finding a getting online medical help, ensures user data security by compliance with industry standards like ISO 27001 and 256-bit encryption deployment.
+Every consultation should be wholly private & confidential.
+For instance, Practo, an online portal for finding online medical help, ensures user data security through compliance with industry standards like ISO 27001 and 256-bit encryption deployment.

 By meeting W3C standards for accessibility, you can make the interaction between users and your platform smooth and flawless.

 Here are a few tips on how to build a fully accessible health treatment website: